mbadolato/iTerm2-Color-Schemes/README.md

 The scheme Github was inspired by the color theme palette used at [Github](http://github.com/) for their UI and in some of their mascot images.

+The scheme Solarized Darcula was inspired by the color theme created by [@rickhanlonii](https://github.com/rickhanlonii).

 If there are other color schemes you'd like to see included, drop me a line!

 By the way, the color schemes with the dark backgrounds (Dark Pastel, Desert, etc.) look fantastic with a little bit of transparency.
 I have my slider set to the spot just under the A and R in "Transparency" on the Preferences->Window tab.